dogra26/MultipleImagePickerFromCamera/README.md

 HOW TO USE :-

-1. Make the object of DDCameraImagePickerViewController class.
+1. Make the object of DDCameraImagePickerViewController class and set some of its properties.

-    //
     DDCameraImagePickerViewController *viewController = [self.storyboard instantiateViewControllerWithIdentifier:NSStringFromClass([DDCameraImagePickerViewController class])];
     viewController.tapForPhotoTitleString = @"Tap for Photo";
     viewController.doneButtonTitleString = @"Done";